M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 - [x] it should be possible to comment the site and communicate with a chatbox
 - [x] player choose their name and color
 - [ ] adding login
-- [ ] player can play against each other on a server
+- [ ] player can play against each other on a public server

 **Sources** <br/>
 Snake Icon: <br/>